An inflection point where you push your organization through a barrier to scale

 Rosalie: One topic social entrepreneurs really struggle with is finding capital*.
 If you want to grow your company you need a strong commercial officer and you need strong lieutenants in the organization.
 You can’t lift this on your own.

 You need money to pay them a good salary.
 Many social businesses are so small that they can’t attract serious capital.
-They can’t grow because they can’t hire people to grow them.
-Some are tapping into opportunities that are out there.
+They can’t grow because they can’t hire people to help the business grow.
+Some are tapping into investment opportunities that are out there.

 Founders share their journeys with each other